** Admissions to the online program will not be granted to international students residing outside of the U.S.

 NOTE: Students also should refer to the campus policy on Grades Acceptable Toward Master’s Degrees section of this catalog.

 Students are allowed to transfer a maximum of eight graduate semester hours with a grade of B or better.
-They will be evaluated on a case-by-case basis and approved by student petition.
-Transfer students will be required to take a minimum of 28 credit hours of MSDA core and elective course work at UIS.
+They will be evaluated on a case-by-case basis and approved by a Student Petition.
+Transfer students will be required to take a minimum of 28 credit hours of Data Analytics core and elective course work at UIS.